MonkWire/Monkwire.github.io/README.md

 ![CanvasBoard update code](/assets/canvasUpdateCode.png)

 A Game class manages all user marks and error checking.
-The game Class conveys all errors to the Canvas element in the form of one non-nested array of booleans, with a length equal to the number of cells in on the board.
+The game Class conveys all errors to the Canvas element in the form of a single non-nested array of booleans, with a length equal to the number of cells in on the board.

 ![Game error checking code](/assets/checkErrorsCode.png)